CMPS-6100/lab-06-template/README.md

 # CMPS 6100  Lab 07

-In this lab, you will complete the implementation of data structures that we have discussed and put them to use.
+In this lab, you will continue to implement and use fundamental data structures.

 To complete this lab, follow the instructions in [lab-07.md](lab-07.md) ([PDF version](lab-07.pdf)).
 Below you'll find important and useful information about submitting your work, using git, and testing your code.